rwblickhan/astro-rwblickhan.org/src/content/logs/books-2023.md

 36. *The Hitchhiker’s Guide to the Galaxy: Further Radio Scripts*, Douglas Adams & Dirk Maggs
 37. *A Wizard of Earthsea*, Ursula K. Le Guin
 38. *Ubik*, Philip K. Dick
+39. *The Tombs of Atuan*, Ursula K. Le Guin

 ## Skimmed